roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 </svg>
 ```

 This keeps the strokes, if specified, from changing (otherwise it stays at 1px) when the SVG is scaled.

-### <em> ToDo: Add explanation about fill:none </em>

-That's it!
+We also add `fill: none` to a class on the svg element where we control the stroke color as they will fill with `#000000` by default.That's it!
 Now, you have beautiful pixel adherent strokes that will maintain stroke width!

 And after all is said and done (and you have preprocessed via grunt-svgstore per the first article), your svg will look like this in the defs file: